sharkwouter/pe-resource-loader/README.md

 # PE Resource Loader

 Allow you to load resources from Windows exe and dll files even outside of Windows.
-For now it only supports strings.
+It automatically converts strings, bitmaps, icons and cursors to usable formats, other formats just give you the plain data.

 ## Using the PE Resource Loader Library